 This is arguably a fairly comprehensive starting list.
-TorrentFreak staff seem dedicated and knowledgeable, and their 2011 survey attracted the attention of many providers that had been omitted.
+TorrentFreak staff seem dedicated and knowledgeable, and their earlier surveys attracted the attention of many providers that had been omitted.
 But there are two key limitations.
-First, I’m familiar with at least two privacy-friendly VPN services that don’t appear on the TorrentFreak lists (Cryptohippie.net and Insorg.org).
-And there may be others, especially those that don’t cater to BitTorrent users.
+First, more obscure and low-key privacy-friendly VPN services don’t appear on the TorrentFreak lists (e.g. cryptostorm).
+Some providers don’t cater to BitTorrent users and have no motivation to appear on this list.
 Second, TorrentFreak is, for the most part, merely summarizing VPN providers’ responses, and has not verified any of their claims.
 Comments in both reviews are also worth reading, by the way, but can’t always be taken seriously.

-Even so, revelations about two providers – EarthVPN.com and Proxy.sh – demonstrate the risk of relying on providers’ privacy claims.
+Even so, revelations about three providers – EarthVPN.com, Proxy.sh and PureVPN – demonstrate the risk of relying on providers' privacy claims.
 In early 2013, an EarthVPN customer was reportedly arrested based on logs kept by its hosting provider in the Netherlands.
-EarthVPN denied responsibility, maintaining that they “do not keep logs”, and said that they no longer use that provider.
-Although the actual dialog between EarthVPN and its customer (here and here) is no longer openly accessible, there are quotes and discussion in the AirVPN and Private Internet Access forums.
-There’s also an article on Wipe Your Data and extensive discussion on reddit.
+EarthVPN denied responsibility, maintaining that they ‘do not keep logs’, and said that they no longer use that provider.
+Although the actual dialog between EarthVPN and its customer (here and here) is no longer openly accessible, there are quotes and discussion in the AirVPN forums.
 Also, keep in mind that ISPs can log as easily as hosting providers can.

-Conversely, these incidents also demonstrate that news spreads very quickly on the Internet (except, it seems, to reddit).
+Conversely, these incidents also demonstrate that news spreads very quickly on the Internet.
 With all of that in mind, I recommend starting with VPN services that meet the following criteria:

-- It appears in TorrentFreak’s 2013 survey (plus others that you think were improperly omitted).
+- It appears in TorrentFreak’s survey (adding others to your shortlist that you think were improperly omitted).